Close Menu

 WHAT IS A CONTRACT OR FEE AGREEMENT?

 A fee agreement is the contract between yourself and your attorney.
 It outlines what you agree to pay the attorney.
 Since our fee agreement is based on a contingency fee, you are agreeing to pay the attorney fee if we win your case.
-If we do not win the case, you do not owe an attorney fee.
-You can find more information below.
+If we do not win the case, then you do not owe an attorney fee.

 WHAT IS THE CLAIMANT’S APPOINTMENT OF A REPRESENTATIVE FORM?